 Traveling by flight is also the quickest way from Vienna to Venice.
 It takes on average 1 h 15 min to travel this journey.

 The distance is approximately 270 miles (435 km) from Vienna to Venice.

 The average frequency per day from Vienna to Venice is:

-However, we recommend checking specific travel dates for your route from Vienna to Venice as scheduled services by flight, bus or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your journey from Vienna to Venice as scheduled services by bus can vary by season or day of the week.

 These are the most popular departure and arrival points from Vienna to Venice:

-Yes, there are direct routes from Vienna to Venice with the following travel companies:
+Yes, there is a direct service from Vienna to Venice: